 2. Regulatory Compliance:

 Many industries are required to adhere to strict regulations regarding document and identity verification such as AML and KYC regulations.
-Proper document verification helps organizations comply with these laws.
+Proper document verifications helps organizations comply with these laws.

 3. Trust Building: